Skip to content

 Parameters:

-The name or tag of the image.
+The name of the image to check.

 Returns:

-bool
+• bool

 True if the image exists, False otherwise.